January 5, 2018

 We’re thinking of republishing Young Turks of PETRONAS, but it’s a minimum 500 book printing run.
 Do I have enough interested persons to purchase?

 Donate to your favorite charity (me), buy my recommendations, or through my Amazon store.
 Or get the Young Turks series (3 books until I can get YTP republished).
 Where are those corporate sponsors?
 Or throw donations at me, my camera dive case flooded, and I need a new replacement.
 Heck, if you want to send me a Canon 5D Mk III plus dive case, I will not say no.

-- I have a feeling that The Star isn’t the preferred O&G job recruitment portal now.
+- I have a feeling that The Star isn’t the preferred O&G job recruitment portal now, and they have moved adverts to another online presence (I bought a dead tree edition this week).
 I see more adverts via social media.
 What do you think, is it a step change that the papers need to embrace?